 On the southernmost point of Australia’s Great Barrier Reef, Lady Elliot Island has some of the highest levels of environmental protection in the whole reef.
-If you wanted to meet baby turtles (who doesn’t?)
-Scout Hinchliffe is here to tell us how.
+If you wanted to meet baby turtles (who doesn’t?), this is where you need to be.

 - Baby turtles